-Because of all her breakdowns and her bad confidence she had it difficult through her entire life, and when all of her closest family member past away, it didn’t exactly helped her to get any better.
+Because of all her breakdowns and her baths confidence she had it Difficult through her entire life, and When all of her closest family member past away, it did not Exactly Helped her to get any better.

 And her bisexuality then, I actually believe she was bisexual.
-I think she had a love full relationship with Vita, but that they couldn’t became a couple because of all the prejudice in the world.
-She seems to have loved Leonard very much, but she never wanted a sexual relationship with him.
-And let’s face it, a relationship without any physical closeness is more like a sister and brother relationship.
-They were married, but I believe that they never war a true, real couple.
+I think she had a love full relationshipwith White, helpfull That They Could not Became a Couple Because Of all the Prejudice in the world.
+She Seems To Have Loved Leonard very much, but she never wanted a sexual relationship with him.
+And let's face it, a relationship without any physical closeness is more like a sister and brother relationship.
+They were married, but I believe That They never war a true, real couple.

-Virginia often wrote about love, friendship, happiness and success in her novels.
+Virginia thwart wrote about love, friendship, happiness and success in her novels.

-But since I haven’t read any of her work I can’t say what I think about them, but from what I now about the author, I believe they could be really interesting.
+But since I have not read any of her work I can not say what I think about them, but from what I now about the author, I believe They Could be really interesting.

 It was easy too understand all of the items and you can make you work as serious as you want.